rzyns/skarb-code/README.md

 * P2/E2: ~~Handle head words with multiple grammar categories or multiple disinct meanings from different etims (f.e.: pies)~~
 * P2/E1: See if you can create new headwords from synonyms
 * P2/E2: Add links between perfective and imperfective verbs
-* P3/E2: Establish internal links for diminutive/augmentatives/derived
+* P3/E2: Establish internal links for diminutive/augmentatives/derived forms
 * P3/E1: Start looking into other dictionary formats
-* P3/E1: plug gaps in english version through a combination of Wikisłównik and Google Translate (https://cloud.google.com/translate/pricing)
+* P3/E1: ~~plug gaps in english version through a combination of Wikisłównik and Google Translate (https://cloud.google.com/translate/)~~

 # Technical
 * P1/E1: ~~refactor generator code so that it's testable, write basic tests~~